 Please be aware when referencing documents from the website that the page numbering may differ from the published version.
-Submissions received have been published on our submissions page, except where requests have been made to keep them confidential or where they relate to particular cases or personal information or have not been provided in a format that meets the department’s accessibility guidelines.
+Submissions received have been published on our submissions page, except where requests have been made to keep them confidential, where they relate to particular cases or personal information or have not been provided in a format that meets the department’s accessibility guidelines.

 Indigenous and culturally and linguistically diverse clients in the family law system (February 2012)

 In response to terms of reference issued by the former Attorney-General, the council considered ways in which the family law system can better meet the needs of Indigenous and culturally and linguistically diverse clients.

 As part of the consultation process, the council sought submissions from interested organisations and individuals about services and engagement programs for families of Indigenous and culturally and linguistically diverse communities.

 This is a report on the impact of family violence on children and on parenting, acknowledging the compounding issues of mental health problems and alcohol and substance abuse, as well as indigenous and cultural considerations.